tonyxieuoft/BCB430_Chang_Lab_program/README.md

 The rationale, required input and resultant output for options 1-4 are stated below.

 ### Option 1.
-Pull existing sequence data from the NCBI Gene database
+Pull existing sequence data from the NCBI Gene database (NCBI Exon Puller)

 As its name suggests, the NCBI exon puller executes the major use case of pulling experimentally-derived or predicted sequences available on the NCBI Gene database.
 Most of the other options requires that the NCBI exon puller be run at least once before they can function.
 The formats of required input and resultant output files/directories are stated below.